eigenholser/ddme/README.rst

   implementation.
 A scalable approach would certainly employ a different strategy.
 * Return JSON response with fills.
-This was not specified in the spec but was helpful in development and, I would think, relevant information.
+This was not specified in the spec but was helpful in development and, I think, relevant information.
 * REST API implemented as specified.
 Normal pattern would have ``/buys`` and ``/sells`` representing collections when called with ``GET``. ``POST`` to the collections would create the object with response including a